Time to file your tax! But before you do that, do you know of these reliefs for parents?

 If you are a working mother, and/or have a handicapped child:

-Who can claim: If you are a married, divorced or widowed Singapore tax resident maintaining an unmarried child who meets all the conditions below in 2014:
+Who can claim: If you are a married, divorced or widowed Singapore tax resident maintaining an unmarried child who meets all the conditions below:

 Eligibility: If you child is below the age of 16, and you earn less than $4,000 last year, which includes income from bank interest, dividends and part-time jobs.